aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-eml-tnef-handling/_index.md

 ---
-title: "How to Save EML Files with TNEF Attachments Using Aspose.Email for Java"
+title: "Process Email Attachments: Save EML TNEF (Aspose.Email Java)"
-description: "Learn how to save eml files with TNEF attachments using Aspose.Email for Java.
-This guide covers loading, updating, and saving processes."
+description: "Learn how to process email attachments and save EML files with TNEF using Aspose.Email for Java, including how to replace embedded images and update message content."
-date: "2025-12-10"
+date: "2026-02-11"
 weight: 1
 url: "/java/attachments-handling/aspose-email-java-eml-tnef-handling/"
 keywords: